top of page

 BEVERLY O'NEAL, M.Ed,

-Educator Beverly Frazier O’Neal, M.Ed has over 30 years of experience teaching in the Baltimore City Public School System.
-Beverly has served in many capacities from elementary classroom teacher and reading specialist to library media specialist.
+Retired educator Beverly Frazier O’Neal, M.Ed taught 40 years in the Baltimore City Public Schools.
+Beverly served in many capacities from elementary classroom teacher and reading specialist to library media specialist.
 Beverly brings her extensive background in education to many of the projects she and her husband Pete create and produce together.
 Working as a team, Beverly and her husband Pete created the Emmy Award winning children’s television show, It’s Kindertime, which aired every Saturday morning from 1997 to 2003 on WMAR-TV.
 Beverly helped to produce the show as well as portray one of the show’s characters, Mrs. Alpha Bett.
-Beverly has also written and helped to produce television commercials for local businesses and for the state of Maryland. d has over 30 years of experience teaching in the Baltimore City Public School System.
-Beverly has served in many capacities from elementary classroom teacher and reading specialist to library media specialist.
-Beverly brings her extensive background in education to many of the projects she and her husband Pete create and produce together.
-Working as a team, Beverly and her husband Pete created the Emmy Award winning children’s television show, It’s Kindertime, which aired every Saturday morning from 1997 to 2003 on WMAR-TV.
-Beverly helped to produce the show as well as portray one of the show’s characters, Mrs. Alpha Bett.
-Beverly has also written and helped to produce television commercials for local businesses and for the state of Maryland.
+In 1997 Beverly co-founded with her husband, Pete the It's kindertime Toy Drive which for 26 years delivered toys to sick and needy children during the Christmas season.
+Beverly has also written and helped to produce television commercials for local businesses and for the state of Maryland and continues to work in partnership with her husband Pete. d has over 30 years of experience teac

 bottom of page